Cascades Sea to Summit Highlights

 Experience a world-class outdoor playground on this Washington Adventure Camp for Girls!
 The Pacific Northwest has many gems and the San Juan Islands and the North Cascade Mountains (aka the “American Alps”) are right at the top of the list of best places.

 This journey is one of both land and sea.
 Alpengirls will begin their adventure exploring the North Cascades, both by river and on an epic 5-day backpacking trip through the mountains of the Pacific Northwest.
-We’ll continue our adventures with a 3-day overnight sea kayaking trip in the San Juan Islands which, in addition to fabulous paddling every day and camping on different islands, offers day hikes, tide pooling and beach time as well as wildlife sightings - orcas, seals and eagles.
+We’ll continue our adventures with a 3-day overnight sea kayaking trip in the San Juan Islands, where, in addition to fabulous paddling every day and camping on different islands, we'll do day hikes, tide pooling and beach time and hope for wildlife sightings - orcas, seals and eagles.

 For two weeks, each girl will be immersed in nature and become very comfortable with adventure that exists away from traditional campgrounds and while having the time of her life!

 Day 1: Arriving at SeaTac International Airport in Seattle, WA, your Alpenguides will greet you and introduce you to the rest of your group.
 Icebreakers, name games, and get-to-know-you fun abounds before you and your new expedition mates hop in the van and drive to our first campsite.

 Once we arrive, we'll learn how to set up our tents and enjoy the first of many delicious and fresh camp meals before settling into our tents for the night.

 Day 2: Waking up refreshed and renewed, you’ll grab your sleeping pad, head out to a nearby clearing, and set up for our first daily morning yoga session.
-After a strong morning stretch, we’ll fill our bellies with a delicious Alpengirl breakfast such as fresh blueberry pancakes served with bacon.
+After a strong morning stretch, we’ll fill our bellies with a delicious Alpengirl breakfast such as fresh blueberry pancakes served with warm maple syrup.